War of 1812: Burning of Washington

 United States Secretary of War John Armstrong Jr. insisted that the British were going to attack Baltimore rather than Washington, even as British army and naval units were on their way to Washington.
 Brigadier General William H. Winder, who had burned several bridges in the area, assumed the British would attack Annapolis and was reluctant to engage because he mistakenly thought the British army was twice its size.
 The inexperienced state militia was easily routed in the Battle of Bladensburg, opening the route to Washington.
 British troops led by Major General Robert Ross, accompanied by Cockburn, the 3rd Brigade attacked and captured Washington with a force of 4,500.
 On 24 August, after the British had finished looting the interiors, Ross directed his troops to set fire to number of public buildings, including the White House and the United States Capitol.
 (Note: The task was directed by pyrotechnic experts Lieutenants George Lacy and George Pratt of the Royal Navy.)
 Extensive damage to the interiors and the contents of both were subsequently reported.
 US government and military officials fled to Virginia, while Secretary of the United States Navy William Jones ordered the Washington Navy Yard and a nearby fort to be razed in order to prevent its capture.
-Public buildings in Washington were destroyed by the British though private residences ordered spared.
+Public buildings in Washington were destroyed by the British though private residences were ordered to be spared.